-Ask your physician what the typical length of stay is for the procedure you are having so you can plan ahead.
-You will be given notice of discharge 24 to 48 hours in advance of the actual discharge time, whether you’re going home or to a rehabilitation facility.
-The date of discharge is determined by the spine team at daily multidisciplinary discharge planning rounds, in which the nurse manager, case manager, social worker, nurse, physical therapist, and nurse practitioner or physician assistant discuss your treatment.
+Your physician can tell you the typical length of hospital stay for the procedure you are having.
+We will give you notice of discharge 24 to 48 hours in advance of the actual discharge time, and let you know whether you’re going home or to a rehabilitation facility.
+The spine team determines the date of discharge at daily multidisciplinary discharge planning rounds that include the nurse manager, case manager, social worker, nurse, physical therapist, your nurse practitioner or physician assistant.
 It is important to make a team member aware of any concerns you may have regarding discharge.

 We encourage all patients undergoing spine surgery to enlist a friend, relative, or neighbor as a “health care partner” who can help with logistics such as transportation from the hospital and household needs like grocery shopping.
 After surgery, the majority of spine patients will be unable to lift anything weighing more than five pounds for approximately six weeks.
 There may also be restrictions on your ability to drive or return to work.
-All of these considerations should be discussed with your physician before surgery.
+You should discuss all of these considerations with your physician before surgery.
 Our first priority is ensuring your safe discharge.